 The Fitzroy Tavern, Charlotte Street – After which Fitzrovia is named and where writers and artists would drink

 There are not many pubs with as much of a connection to the artists and writers of literary London than the Fitzroy Tavern on Charlotte Street.
-This is a pub, that the group would have known well and which the group members would certainly have visited with its reputation for being a hangout for artists, writers and musicians.
+This is a pub, that the group would have known well and which the group members would certainly have visited with its reputation as a hangout for artists, writers and musicians.

 Today, the tavern’s walls are full of photos and artworks remembering the literary and artistic geniuses who would drink and socialise there.
 Literary figures such as Dylan Thomas, Augustus John and George Orwell would drink there as would indeed members of the Bloomsbury Group who would spend time in the pub and a number of their portraits and examples of their work can be seen hanging in the corridors.
 Augustus John, one of the regular patrons, said in 1927 “If you haven’t visited the Fitzroy you haven’t visited London.”